alhajee/ckan/doc/contributing/documentation.rst

     =============

     .. versionchanged:: 2.0
-       Previous versions of CKAN used a different authorization system.
+       Previous versions of FMLD used a different authorization system.

-    CKAN's authorization system controls which users are allowed to carry out which...
+    FMLD's authorization system controls which users are allowed to carry out which...